 At the provincial level, an average of 35% of funding comes from sources other than those listed above.
-In this college, 16% of the college funds were derived from non-listed sources, which include Department of Education grants.
+In this college, 14% of the college funds are derived from non-listed sources which include Department of Education grants.
 This places a significant burden on the college to generate necessary income.
-In terms of the sources of funding listed above, College of Cape Town generates the vast majority of its income from student fees.
+In terms of the sources of funding listed above, Northlink College generates the vast majority of its income from student fees.